Koenkk/zigbee2mqtt.io/README.md

 ## VuePress

-Use Node.js 16 for building VuePress.
-Node.js 18 is not supported.
+Use Node.js 16 for building VuePress (other versions like Node.js 18 are not supported)

 ```bash
 # Install dependencies